paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in text, was in the original “this Act”, meaning Pub.
 L. 93–288, May 22, 1974, 88 Stat.
-143, as amended.
-For complete classification of this Act to the Code, see Short Title note set out under [section 5121 of this title](./chapter-068-disaster-relief.md#section-5121) and Tables.
+143. For complete classification of this Act to the Code, see Short Title note set out under [section 5121 of this title](./chapter-068-disaster-relief.md#section-5121) and Tables.

 #### Amendments
 1988—Subsec. (a).
 Pub.
 L. 100–707 designated existing provision as par.
 (1) and added par.
 (2).